wonyangcho/studylog/_posts/2020-02-16-Soft Actor-Critic Algorithms and Applications.md

 ### Introduction

-- One cause for the poor sample efficiency of deep RL methods is on-policy learning
+- **One cause for the poor sample efficiency** of deep RL methods is on-policy learning

   - some of the most commonly used deep RL algorithms, such as TRPO (Schulman et al., 2015), PPO (Schulman et al.,2017b) or A3C (Mnih et al., 2016), **require new samples to be collected for (nearly) every update to the policy**.

   - Off-policy algorithms aim to reuse past experience
     - a major challenge for stability and convergence.

-- SAC as presented in (Haarnoja et al., 2018c) can suffer from brittleness to the temperature hyperparameter.
+- SAC as presented in (Haarnoja et al., 2018c) can **suffer from brittleness to the temperature hyperparameter**.

-- an automatic gradient-based temperature tuning method that adjusts the expected entropy over the visited states to match a target value.
+- **an automatic gradient-based temperature tuning method** that adjusts the expected entropy over the visited states to match a target value.